teuk/mediabot_v3/docs/HAILO_3.5.md

 The Hailo draft is the creative anchor.
 The provider may repair spelling, grammar and immediate coherence, but it may not invent a new generic answer.
 A deterministic lexical-overlap and length-ratio gate enforces that boundary.
+MB792 supplies the reply mode: a direct reply should address the triggering message, whereas spontaneous chatter should contribute to the recent topic.
+The provider may reorder fragments and add short connective words to make the draft coherent.
+It must retain the draft's subject and explicit meaning;
+the local validator also refuses changed numbers and reversed negation.

 ## Channel brain storage